shekhar2922/shekhar2922/README.md

 - 👋 Hi, I’m Shekhar Chauhan.
-- 🔭 I am Backend Developer at Maxlence Digital.
+- 🔭 I am a Fullstack Java Developer.
 - 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning Data Structures and MERN development.
 - 💞️ I’m looking to collaborate with Backend Developers.
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/shekhar-chauhan-6a8259230/).